Lss1242/Lss1242.github.io/_pages/about.md

 News:
 ------

+**22 Nov.
+2024**: Physically attended the Second UK AI Conference 2024 at Birmingham

 **26 Sep.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in NeurIPS 2024

 **14-18 Sep.
 2024**: Physically attended PPSN 2024 conference and presented our accepted paper "Overcoming Binary Adversarial Optimisation with Competitive Coevolution", in Hagenberg, Austria